Filtering selections on my hard disk/Lightroom/Capture One does not work.

-Spaces in the file name
+Spaces in filenames

 Lightroom, Windows Explorer, Apples Finder, etc. cannot filter out files that contain spaces.
 Before uploading, you should make sure that your file names consist only of letters, numbers, and underscores or hyphens.

-Files renamed to PicDrop when uploading
+Files renamed before uploading to picdrop

-Basically, the files on your hard disk must have the same file name as the files in your PicDrop Gallery and the selection you want to filter out locally.
+Basically, the files on your hard disk must have the same file name as the files in your picdrop Gallery and the selection you want to filter out locally.
 So you should make sure that e.g. Lightroom does not rename the files when uploading.

 If additional images are filtered out instead of your selection, this is often due to missing "fill zeros" in your file names.
 From the beginning, for example, if you filter to "File-2," Lightroom and Co will display all files that contain the "File-2" section in their names.
 Unfortunately, this section is also found in other file names such as "File-24".
 The result, both files (or even much, much more...) are displayed.